Composer

 below, so rather than go through them now, I will let you find them in the

-for a chat, and was very pleased to play his recordings several times on
+a chat, and was very pleased to play his recordings several times on WNIB,

-WNIB, Classical 97.
-Note that names which are links on this webpage
+Classical 97.
+Note that names which are links on this webpage refer

-his former students.
-During that encounter with the Windy City, he set
+of his former students.
+During that encounter with the Windy City,

-aside some time to come to my studio for a conversation.
-This is what
+he set aside some time to come to my studio for a conversation.
+This

 Bruce Duffie: